reald/anytone-flash-tools/at878uv_memory.md

 ```
 Empty scanlist entries will not be written.

 One Scanlist contains 144 bytes.
-The memory is partitioned in multiple sections sometimes with closer gaps in between.
+The memory is partitioned in multiple sections sometimes with bigger gaps in between.

 The memory addresses for each scanlist are: